Fast-Growing Career Sectors in Washington State

 For those who are considering trade schools, Washington State is probably a good place to be due to the burgeoning construction industry.
-As of 2016, downtown Seattle has 65 major construction projects in progress totaling $3.5 billion.
-The city is expecting to open 3,000 new hotel rooms by 2018 and 7,700 new apartments by 2019.
-And the office building market in the Puget Sound area is the fifth-busiest in the country.
-As of 2016, there is 6.9 million square feet of office space under construction.10
+As of 2019, downtown Seattle has 66 major construction projects in progress, with many more being planned.11

 6. Art, Design, Entertainment, Sports, and Media

 There is a rich arts and culture scene throughout the state that includes a deep history rooted in Native American traditions.
 When you are surrounded by such inspiring natural beauty, it is hard not to tap into your creative talents.
 That's likely one of the reasons why Washington is known as the birthplace of grunge music.
 It has also been home to legends like Jimi Hendrix and Bing Crosby.
 And the state has produced a number of professional sports stars and Olympic athletes, as well as talented artists such as world-renowned glass sculptor Dale Chihuly.

 In 2017 alone, more than 7,390 new creative jobs were added across the state, and the sector earned a total of $28.9 billion—nearly eight percent of the state's GDP.
 Much of that growth was contributed by software and Internet developers.12 And Seattle has the country's largest concentration of interactive media companies.
 The city has actually ranked as the world's leading region for interactive media and the most competitive for growth.13